backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/S3 Miscellaneous.md

 - Generally the notifications are delivered in a second but sometimes it can take minutes

-> [!tip] For best performance and making sure you get the event *enable versioning*.
+> [!tip]- For best performance and making sure you get the event *enable versioning*.
+Why?
+> Your team-mate has configured an Amazon S3 event notification for an S3 bucket that holds sensitive audit data of a firm.
+As the Team Lead, you are *receiving the SNS notifications for every event in this bucket*.
+After validating the event data, you realised that *few events are missing*.
+What could be the reason for this behaviour and how to avoid this in the future?
+>
+> If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent.
+Solution is to enable versioning.

 > [!caution] Only normal SQS is allowed. **SQS FIFO is NOT allowed**.